kollegorna/labs.kollegorna.se/source/posts/2017-05-29-service-worker-gotchas.html.md

 });
 ```

-We’re not just keeping the cache size sane, but also ensuring we have the critical resources available since the corresponding cache room is not trimmed.
+We’re not just keeping the cache size sane, but also ensuring we have the critical resources available since we do not apply trimming for `criticalResources` room.

-Since we’re separating our cache into several rooms, it’s important to make sure the resources go where they have to.
-An improvement on how we cache things under `fetch` event:
+Since we’re separating our cache into several rooms, it’s important to make sure the resources go where they are supposed to.
+Here’s an improvement on how we cache things under `fetch` event:

 ```javascript
 if(criticalResources.includes(url.pathname))